Thesys-lab/cacheWorkloadAnalysisOSDI20/README.md

 ## Artifact Evaluation
 ### Note
-We used one-week trace in our analysis, which requires a lot of computation resources and long time, so for artifact evaluation, we provided two-day traces, if you are interested and have enough computation capability, we can provide full trace.
+We used both two-day and one-week traces in our analysis, however the one-week traces require too much computation resources and long time (to finish within the artifact evaluation period).
+So for artifact evaluation, we suggest using only the two-day traces in most cases, if you are interested and have enough computation capability, we can provide one-week traces.
-Do note that, even the two-day traces require a large amount of computation, feel free to do the analysis using a subset from each trace.
+Do note that even the two-day traces require a large amount of computation, feel free to do the analysis using a subset of each trace.

 ### Repo explanation
 * cacheTraceAnalysis folder contains all the scripts we use to compute the analysis and generate the figures.
 * JPlot is an internal plotting library
-* libCacheSim is the tool we use to run simulations
 * data folder contains some precomputed results

 ### Data